Kachidoki Bridge

 Area notes

-- For some of these photos, if you decide to shoot there, you’ll be shooting next to or over the Sumida River.
-Don’t drop anything unless you want to go for a swim!
+- You shoot next to or over the Sumida River.
+Don’t drop anything unless you want to go swimming!

 - There is a fenced area on the west bank.
 I’m unsure when it’ll be gone.
-Currently, it’s difficult to place a camera near the bridge.
+It’s difficult to place a camera near the bridge.

-- The bridge is no longer a drawbridge.
-Its spans haven’t been raised since the 1970s.
+- It no longer functions as a drawbridge.
+The spans haven’t been raised since the 1970s.

 Conclusion